Sveta151/MichaelScottvisualization/README.md

   <li>production coded</li>
   <li>US viewers on orignal air date</li>
 </ul>
 As for the third dataset it's pretty much the same as the second one this dataset providing general information.
-The only attributes, that we are looking for is **Average IMDd rating**.
+The only attributes, that we are looking for is <strong>Average IMDd rating</strong>.
 For connection of all of those dataset I joined using two attributes - ***'season***' and ***'episode number'*** <br>
 Because data, that have been provided can’t be directly used for the questions,that I want to answer,I had to preprocessed it.
 Because I wanted to see the appearance of the famous Michael Scott line ***‘That’s what she said’*** during the show, I had to store in which episodes are this line appeared and who said that with use of first dataset.
 As a result we have dataset that provide to us every appearance of this line during the show with next attributes:
 <ul>